csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 Traditional database applications have conceptually simple data types.
 The basic data items are records that are fairly small and whose fields are atomic—that is, they are not further structured, and first normal form holds (see Chapter 8).
 Further, there are only a few record types.

 In recent years, demand has grown for ways to deal with more complex data types.
 Consider, for example, addresses.
 While an entire address could be viewed as an atomic data item of type string, this view would hide details such as the street address, city, state, and postal code, which could be of interest to queries.
 On the other hand, if an address were represented by breaking it into the components (street address, city, state, and postal code), writing queries would be more complicated since they would have to mention each field.
-A better alternative is to allow structured data types that allow a type address with subparts street address, city, state, and postal code_.
+A better alternative is to allow structured data types that allow a type address with subparts street address, city, state, and postal code.

 As another example, consider multivalued attributes from the E-R model.
 Such attributes are natural, for example, for representing phone numbers, since people